Card Acquiring Fees Explained

 PCI DSS non-compliance

 This makes it vital to fully understand PCI DSS regulations when accepting card payments.
-Find a provider who will work with you to maintain your compliance, avoiding the risk of any fees.
+We work with providers who ensure PCI non-compliance fees are manageable and can help provide you with the support you need to remain PCI compliant.

 Red cross for non compliance